Azure/batch-shipyard/recipes/CNTK-CPU-Infiniband-IntelMPI/README.md

     `native` container support, this command should be supplied if a non-standard `sshd` is required.
   * `resource_files` should be unset or the array can be empty
+  * `pre_execution_command` should source the Intel `mpivars.sh` script:
+    `source /opt/intel/compilers_and_libraries/linux/mpi/bin64/mpivars.sh`
+  * `mpi` property must be defined
+    * `runtime` should be set to `intelmpi`
+    * `processes_per_node` should be set to `1`
+* `command` should contain the command to pass to the `mpirun` invocation.
+For this example, we will run the MNIST convolutional example with Data augmentation in the `alfpark/cntk:2.1-cpu-py35-refdata` Docker image.
+The application `command` to run would be:
+`python -u /cntk/Examples/Image/Classification/ConvNet/Python/ConvNet_CIFAR10_DataAug_Distributed.py -q 1 -datadir /cntk/Examples/Image/DataSets/CIFAR-10 -outputdir $AZ_BATCH_TASK_WORKING_DIR/output`
+* `infiniband` can be set to `true`, however, it is implicitly enabled by Batch Shipyard when executing on a RDMA-enabled compute pool.

 ## Dockerfile and supplementary files
 Supplementary files can be found [here](./docker).